HL7/fhir-shc-vaccination-ig/input/pagecontent/index.md

 ### Identity assurance

 The [VaccinationCredentialPatient] and [Covid19LaboratoryBundle]/[InfectiousDiseaseLaboratoryBundle] profiles include a mechanism for indicating level of identity assurance of the patient.
-This uses the [IdentityAssuranceLevelValueSet] in this format:
+This uses the [IdentityAssuranceLevel] value set in this format:

 ```json
 "meta": {